Ukraine Hopes for at Least ‘Partial Ceasefire’ at Saudi Talks

 “We still want to agree on a ceasefire, at least on what we have proposed,” a Ukrainian source told AFP, referring to calls for a halt to strikes on energy sites, civilian infrastructure and attacks in the Black Sea.

-The Ukrainian delegation in Saudi Arabia will be led by Defense Minister Rustem Umerov, who will handle a “technical discussion” of issues surrounding the implementation of any truce, the source said.
+The Ukrainian delegation in Saudi Arabia will be led by Defence Minister Rustem Umerov, who will handle a “technical discussion” of issues surrounding the implementation of any truce, the source said.

-‘UN Will Not Protect From Putin’s Desire to Return’ – Zelensky on Peacekeeping Mission

 The Russian delegation will be led by career diplomat Grigory Karasin and senior FSB official Sergei Beseda, neither of whom are seen as high-ranking decision makers.